 The second ones that change the technology lanscape are decacorns.
-The term ‘unicorns’ has existed for only several years, but we saw a tremendous growth of unicorns in 2017.
 We live in the era of unicorns.
-But 2018 will be the year of Decacorns and Rabbits.
+But lately we see a growing number of Decacorns and Rabbits.
 Decacorns are those companies that achieved a $10 billion valuation and are automatically moved to the new level.
 And Rabbits are tech companies with Real Actual Business Building Interesting Tech.

 Artificial intelligence should be definitely mentioned in our technology landscape overview of the upcoming year.
-Artificial Intelligence (AI) and Machine learning will grab much of the attention in 2017.
-A total of around 5.5 million new things got connected every single day in 2016 according to the analyst firm Gartner.
+Artificial Intelligence (AI) and Machine learning will grab much of the attention in the upcoming years.
 Angel Garcia – founder and managing partner of the accelerator program Startupbootcamp, believes that an increasing share of IOT investments will log towards AI startups in the upcoming two years. “ Investors are realizing that AI will be extremely relevant for IOT,” he said.

 Robots are doing great work in factories.
 Driverless cars have become a reality.
 WiFi-enabled Barbie uses speech-recognition to talk to children.
 Companies are using AI to improve their product and increase sales.
 AI saw significant advances in machine learning.